nevadex/getjar/README.md

 - **banner** (mohistmc downloads api)
 - **fabric** (meta api)
 - **catserver** (jenkins api)
--
+- **purpur** (downloads api)

 ### in development:

-- mohist (downloads api)
-- fabric (downloads api)
-- catserver (website hotlinks cuz only 3 versions lol)
-- purpur (downloads api)
 - also going to make this work as a library available as "github.com/nevadex/getjar/lib"
+- supported version list for all types (option to pipe into less, will also optionally print build ids, internal versions, etc)
+- send any other wanted server types as an issue on this repo

 award-winner for the shiddiest download platform:
-forge - adfocus links, hate it and plus the maven is locked
+forge - adfocus links, hate it and plus the maven is locked. will not support ever

 > jar options are based on what is available on serverjars.com but getjar is designed to operate without a middleman website or api, unlike serverjars.com